 With fall here, we know winter is right around the corner (at least in Colorado anyway).
 With snow and ice and all those picturesque sceneries comes frozen over windows, what seems like frozen fingers and toes, and an environment you’d probably rather not spend a whole lot of time working in.
 But, as we all know, even in the winter, life goes on and jobs need to be done.
 So we asked Jeff Klass to give us some advice, on how to survive and thrive as a window cleaner in the winter months.
+On other cleaning purposes you should visit carpet odor eliminator reviews for odor and stain removal from your carpets.
 So he made of this list of things to think about and here is what he had to say about each one.

 Gear for the Human